RamblingCookieMonster/BuildHelpers/README.md

 BuildHelpers
 ==============

-This is a PowerShell module with a variety of helper functions for PowerShell CI/CD scenarios.
+This is a quick and dirty PowerShell module with a variety of helper functions for PowerShell CI/CD scenarios.

 Many of our build scripts explicitly reference build-system-specific features.
 We might rely on `$ENV:APPVEYOR_REPO_BRANCH` to know which branch we're in, for example.

 This certainly works, but we can enable more portable build scripts by bundling up helper functions, normalizing build variables, and avoiding build-system-specific features.

+More to come.
 Pull requests and other contributions would be welcome!

 # Instructions